-Expanding lowland acid beech and oak woods
+Expanding lowland beech-ash woods

-Expansion should be encouraged where adjacent ground is suitable, but not onto valuable lowland heath or acid grassland habitats which should be conserved as such.
+Expansion should be encouraged where adjacent ground is suitable but not onto valuable chalk grassland habitats which should be conserved as such.

-Where expansion is desirable it should preferably be by natural colonisation with planting perhaps used to increase the stocking of oak or beech for timber production objectives.
+Where expansion is desirable it should preferably be by natural colonisation, with planting perhaps used to increase the stocking of timber species if required.